 Washingtonians from all across the city remember visiting the Carnegie Library when it was still the Central Public Library for the District of Columbia.
-Historical Society board member Jim Banks, who grew up in Anacostia, remembers being brought to the library with his brothers every Saturday to work on his homework.
 What many people may not realize is that their fond memories of the library are only part of the two hundred year history of Mount Vernon Square as a gathering place for the city's diverse population.

 • Peter Charles L'Enfant designated Mount Vernon Place as one of 15 "reservations" on his 1791 plan for the District of Columbia.
 Historic maps indicate that as early as 1802 Mount Vernon Place was initially an open space in the northwest sector of the city created by the confluence of New York Avenue, Massachusetts Avenue, K Street and Eighth Street.